When you’re on tour, what should you expect? Will there be places to stop and eat lunch? How fast should you be going? What about your luggage?

 When riding with a group, we recommend the following etiquette:

 Be flexible.
-You’ll most likely be eating most meals together, so be flexible.
+You’ll most likely be eating most meals together, riding together, etc.

 Be social.
 You’re with a group, so make the most of your new friendships.

 Ride safely.
 If you’re riding in the middle of a group, don’t make sudden stops without letting anyone know.

 Don’t race.
 Remember that while it’s possible your bike tour is in France, it’s not the Tour de France.
 Don’t be that person that has to show everyone how strong they are.

 Your health while on tour

 If you have any health issues, please consult with your physician before taking a bike tour and carry information relative to your condition so that proper care can be provided in case of accident, injury, or illness.
 If you are on a guided program, make sure to notify your tour leader of any potential issues before you start riding.

 Check with your health insurance carrier to see if they extend coverage to your destination.
 And we can’t state it enough – we strongly recommend travel insurance.